HunterKart/proficiency-faculty-evaluation/docs/architecture.md

     -   `current_uses`: A counter for how many times the code has been used.
     -   `status`: The code's status (`active`, `inactive`).
     -   `expires_at`: An optional expiration timestamp for the code.
+    -   `created_at`: Timestamps for when the registration code was created.
 -   **TypeScript Interface**:
     ```typescript
     interface RegistrationCode {